All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 You could put more money into the SDT.
 But, anything over the maximum amount is, of course, subject to the Centrelink Deprivation gifting rules.
 Which kind of defeats the purpose.
 The only reason you lock up wealth in such a complex, expensive and restrictive SDT is to avoid the deprivation rules.

-Family members escape the Centrelink’s deprivation rules and asset testing.
+Family members escape Centrelink’s deprivation rules and asset testing.
 This is when they put money into a Special Disability Trust.
 But this is only for the amount of money you put into the SDT.

 But what are the Deprivation gifting rules?
 And why do they matter?

-Young and vulnerable children tool kit
+Young and Vulnerable Children tool kit

 Free resources to help protect young and vulnerable children: